leothoma88/Leos_SocialNetworkAPI/Readme.md

 There are GET routes for all users and all thoughts.
 There are GET routes for a single user and a single thought.
-POST, PUT, and DELETE routes for users and thoughts POST and DELETE routes for a user’s friend list
+POST, PUT, and DELETE routes for users and thoughts.
+POST and DELETE routes for a user’s friend list.
-POST and DELETE routes for reactions to thoughts
+POST and DELETE routes for reactions to thoughts.

 ## Screenshot